Mr Mark Suroweic (Headteacher)

 Mr Simon Hill

 After studying at Farmor’s from 1986-1992, Simon followed the apprenticeship route of education when he left becoming an electrical / mechanical engineer and now runs his own business.
-Simon lives in Fairford with his wife and two boys with his eldest having just started at Farmor’s this year.
+Simon lives in Fairford with his wife and two boys who both attend Farmor's School.